Isaiah Neyor

 Isaiah Neyor (born June 7, 2001) is an American professional football wide receiver for the Green Bay Packers of the National Football League (NFL).
 He played college football for the Wyoming Cowboys, Texas Longhorns and Nebraska Cornhuskers.

-Early life and high school
+Early life

 Neyor grew up in Fort Worth, Texas and attended Lamar High School.
 As a senior he had 39 receptions for 858 yards and eight touchdowns.
 Neyor committed to play college football at Wyoming over offers from FCS programs Incarnate Word and Western Illinois and from Division II Henderson State.

 College career

 Wyoming

 As a freshman, he caught eight passes for 248 yards for an average of 31 yards in six games played.
 Neyor was named second team All-Mountain West Conference in 2021 after finishing the season with 44 receptions for 878 yards and 12 touchdowns.
 Following the end of the season, he entered his name into the NCAA transfer portal.
 Neyor initially committed to transfer to the University of Tennessee after considering offers from Ole Miss and USC.
 He flipped his commitment to the University of Texas and signed with the school two weeks after his commitment to Tennessee.